-The Company provides a Company sponsored Group RRSP plan for retirement.
-During the fiscal period ended 2021, certain employees of the Company (including the NEOs) were eligible for contributions by the Company of up to \$27,830 per year to the group RRSP plan.
+The Company provides a Company sponsored Group RRSP plan to all salaried employees.
+The Company matches a percentage of the employee's contribution up to a maximum of 5% of base salary.
+During fiscal year ended 2022, certain NEOs were eligible for RRSP contributions by the Company of up to \$29,210.